cockroachdb/docs/v21.2/cockroach-node.md

 `ls` | List the ID of each node in the cluster, excluding those that have been decommissioned and are offline.
 `status` | View the status of one or all nodes, excluding nodes that have been decommissioned and taken offline.
 Depending on flags used, this can include details about range/replicas, disk usage, and decommissioning progress.
 `decommission` | Decommission nodes for removal from the cluster.
 For details, see [Node Shutdown](node-shutdown.html?filters=decommission).
 `recommission` | Recommission nodes that are decommissioning.
+If the decommissioning node has already reached the [draining stage](node-shutdown.html?filters=decommission#draining), you may need to restart the node after it is recommissioned.
 For details, see [Node Shutdown](node-shutdown.html#recommission-nodes).
 `drain` | Drain nodes in preparation for process termination.
 Draining always occurs when sending a termination signal or decommissioning a node.
 The `drain` subcommand is used to drain nodes without also decommissioning or shutting them down.
 For details, see [Node Shutdown](node-shutdown.html).

 ## Synopsis